 1. Refrain from capitalizing “american” and other nationalities.

-The rise of Donald Trump and the Brexit vote, among other things, indicate a resurgence of WWII-era nationalism; wasn’t “Make Germany Great Again” Hitler’s campaign slogan?
+The rise of Donald Trump, among other world events, suggests a resurgence of WWII-era nationalism; wasn’t “Make Germany Great Again” Hitler’s campaign slogan?
 It was no good then and it’s no good now!
 De-capitalize, de-emphasize, de-nationalize!
 Be proud of your country, but not too proud.
 Celebrate what’s good and criticize what’s bad.
 See yourself primarily as a citizen of the world, no more/less important than anyone else, and no more/less deserving of safety, dignity, freedom, and respect.
 (Eg. “My name is Dustin and I’m an american living on Earth.”)

 2. Exercise caution when using “we.”